Ricky Carmichael: Other activities

 In 2009, for the BBC show Top Gear, Ken Block took James May out for Gymkhana-style driving at Block's stunt course at Inyokern Airport; an operational California airport.
 Carmichael appeared in a supporting role, to which Block described Carmichael as 'a good friend'.

-He currently works on AMA Monster Energy Supercross Broadcasts on NBC with Leigh Diffey or Todd Harris, Daniel Blair, and Will Christien.
+He currently works on AMA Monster Energy SuperMotocross Broadcasts on NBC with Leigh Diffey, Jason Weigandt, James Stewart, Jason Thomas, and Will Christien.

 Awards

 He was voted 2009 Camping World Truck Series Most Popular Driver.

 In 2015, he was inducted in the Motorsports Hall of Fame of America.